What are Essential Oils?

 Grade C oils are perfume oils that often contain adulterating chemicals.
 They usually use solvents, for example industrial alcohol hexane, to gain a higher yield of oil per harvest.
 Solvents can be cancerous, and are in many store bought oils.
 They may also be diluted 80-95 percent with alcohol.

 Grade D is called “floral water”, which is aromatic only and is usually byproduct of Grade A distillation.
-After all the oil is pulled out, the leftover trash water is sold to companies which fill 5 percent of the bottle with this “leftover trash water”, and fill the rest with carriers, and label it “pure”.
+After all the oil is pulled out, the production leftover water is sold to companies which fill 5 percent of the bottle with this “leftover trash water”, and fill the rest with carriers, and label it “pure”.

-Young Living’s oils are Grade A. Why would you go the extra step of using an oil to get away from a chemical – and then use an oil laden with chemicals?
+Young Living’s oils are Grade A. Why would you go the extra step of using an oil to get away from a harsh chemical – and then use an oil laden with synthetic chemicals?
 It makes no sense.

 You can learn more by checking out the Young Living story, and fall in love with the company as I have, at seedtoseal.com.